 Figure 7: Diurnal variation of aerosol column parameters at OTI. (a) AOD measured using the three different techniques employed at OTI; Microtops, MAX-DOAS and MPL (both raw AOD and AOD from extinction profiles smoothed using MAX-DOAS averaging kernels).
 MPL AOD is at 532 nm, Microtops at 500, and MAX-DOAS is adjusted from 360 nm to 500 nm using the Microtops measured Angstrom exponent (see text for details).
-Also shown is the campaign mean AOD at 550 nm over OTI, for 10 am local time, from archived Copernicus Atmospheric Modelling System forecasts. (b) Diurnal variation of the Microtops Angstrom exponent (380-500 nm).
+Also shown is the campaign mean AOD at 550 nm over OTI, for 10 am local time, from archived Copernicus Atmospheric Modelling System forecasts.
+MAX-DOAS AOD in (a) is from a single wavelength aerosol retrieval at 360 nm. (b) Same as (a) for the MAX-DOAS and smoothed MPL AOD, but using the dual wavelength MAX-DOAS retrieval. (c) Diurnal variation of the Microtops Angstrom exponent (380-500 nm).

 References